pieter-edelman-nictiz/hl7-fhir-validator-action/README.md

 * **source**: a file, url, directory or pattern for resources to validate.
 This is the only required parameter.
 * version: The FHIR version to use.
 * ig: An IG or profile definition to load.
+You can specify multiple IGs by separating them with a space.
 * recurse: Look in subfolders when "ig" refers to a folder.
 * tx: The [base] url of a FHIR terminology server.
 * profile: the canonical URL to validate against.